mosleyit/Roo-Code/Progress-SettingsManager-Refactoring-Plan.md

 In Phase 2, we'll focus on eliminating the delegation pattern, removing duplicate code, and further reducing the size of ClineProvider.ts.

-### Step 1: Remove Duplicate Type Definitions ⬜ (Planned)
+### Step 1: Remove Duplicate Type Definitions ✅ (Completed)

-- [ ] Remove the `SecretKey` and `GlobalStateKey` type definitions from ClineProvider.ts
+- [x] Remove the `SecretKey` and `GlobalStateKey` type definitions from ClineProvider.ts
-- [ ] Import these types from SettingsManager.ts instead
+- [x] Import these types from SettingsManager.ts instead
-- [ ] Update any references to these types in ClineProvider.ts
+- [x] Update any references to these types in ClineProvider.ts

-### Step 2: Remove Delegation Methods ⬜ (Planned)
+### Step 2: Remove Delegation Methods ✅ (Completed)

-- [ ] Identify all methods in ClineProvider that simply delegate to SettingsManager
+- [x] Identify all methods in ClineProvider that simply delegate to SettingsManager
-- [ ] Update all internal callers within ClineProvider to use SettingsManager directly
+- [x] Update all internal callers within ClineProvider to use SettingsManager directly
-- [ ] For methods that have additional logic beyond delegation, extract that logic
+- [x] For methods that have additional logic beyond delegation, extract that logic
-- [ ] Update the `setWebviewMessageListener` method to use SettingsManager directly for all settings-related messages
+- [x] Add helper methods to maintain compatibility with existing code
+- [x] Make helper methods public to ensure they're accessible to other classes like Cline.ts
+- [x] Add updateTaskHistory method to support Cline.ts functionality
+- [x] Run tests to verify all functionality works correctly

 ### Step 3: Extract Model Fetching Logic ⬜ (Planned)